BitcoinIRA Review 2024: What to Look Out For!

 Nick Payton is the Director of Marketing at Swan Bitcoin.
-He operated his own marketing agency for 10 years focused on digital campaigns for Fortune 500 companies.
+He has operated his own consulting agency for over 10 years with a focus on digital campaigns for Fortune 500 companies.
 Nick’s analysis is shared across social media and native content on Swan.com.
 He is focused on educating people on the benefits of adopting Bitcoin.

 More from Swan Signal Blog